enyojs/enyo-docs/developer-guide/getting-started/creating-and-building-an-app.md

 configuration files--`.enyoconfig`, `.gitignore`, and `package.json`.
 We also have the Enyo framework libraries, installed under `my-project/lib/`.

-Let's look briefly at `package.json`.
-Here are the contents of the default `package.json` file installed by `enyo init`:
+Before we continue, let's look briefly at `package.json`.
+Each app must contain a `package.json` file in its root directory.
+Here are the contents of the default `package.json` installed by `enyo init`:

 ```json
     {